30 Dec Understanding Coding Updates for Accurate Payments in 2022

 Changes That Affect Home Health and Hospice

-Many agencies depend on their Electronic Medical Records (EMR) and billing software providers to implement the coding changes.
+Many agencies depend on their home health billing software or hospice EMR to implement the coding changes.
 But trusting the systems without a basic understanding of the updates can be risky.
 It is essential to know what changes will affect home health and hospice in 2022 to ensure accuracy.
 Here is a high-level breakdown.

 New code U09.9 (Post COVID-19 condition, unspecified) is the only COVID-19-related code added to the code set this year.
 It should be used as a secondary diagnosis to show sequela of a previous infection.
 That is in addition to these six COVID codes that were introduced in January 2021: